OmkarDeveloper1/To-do-expense-tracker-project/README.md

 # To-do-expense-tracker-project
- This is front end project daily expenses and notes
+ This is front end project daily expenses tracker